ewjay/fapiwiki/FAPI_Meeting_Notes_2020-08-19_Atlantic.rst

 ========================
 Australia (Dima)
 ----------------------

+* Currently, CDR (Open Banking) ecosystem has 4 banks and 2 RPs with pilot mode customers.
+* November Release of CDR will have more instruments supported, joint accounts.
-* PAR is on the to be supported list.
-(Feb)
+* PAR to be supported (by Feb 2021)
-* More instruments
 * Roadmap for RAR not clear.
-Currently, only 4 banks and 2 RPs with pilot mode customers.
-* They want to implement fine-grained consent so it should come eventually.
+CDR is planning to implement fine-grained consent so it should come eventually.

 Berlin Group (Francis Pouatcha)
 ---------------------------------